Spymannn/ngx-image-cropper-upgraded/README.md

 Add the ImageCropperModule to the imports of the module which will be using the Image Cropper.
 ```
 import { NgModule } from '@angular/core';
-import { ImageCropperModule } from 'ngx-image-cropper';
+import { ImageCropperModule } from 'ngx-image-cropper-upgraded';

 @NgModule({
     imports: [